Voting with a Criminal Record in Georgia

 • You are not currently serving a sentence for a felony conviction.

-• You are "off paper" (completed incarceration, parole and probation).
+• You are "off paper" (completed incarceration, parole and felony probation).

 • You are serving a felony First Offender or Conditional Discharge sentence and the status has not been revoked.